GalSim-developers/GalSim/docs/_build/html/_sources/deviate.rst.txt

     and then use that to seed the actual pseudo-rng that we will use.

-    This means you can start the rngs for sequential images or even galaxies with sequential seed values and there will not be any measureable correlations in the results.
+    This means you can start the rngs for sequential images or even galaxies with sequential seed values and there will not be any measurable correlations in the results.
 This can greatly ease the ability to split work across multiple processes and still achieve deterministic results.